-A company’s financial year is the period of time covered by a company’s annual (‘statutory’) accounts.
+A company’s financial year is the period of time covered in its annual (‘statutory’) accounts.
 This is normally 12 months long, except in the first year when the period runs from the date of company formation until the end of the same month the following year.
-This end-of-year date is known as the ‘accounting reference date’ (ARD).
-A company’s financial year will end on the same date every year, unless the ARD is changed.

-ARD stands for accounting reference date.
-This signifies the end of a company’s financial year, and it is the date the annual accounts should be made up to (although there is a lee-way of 7 days either side of this).
-Companies House provides an ARD to all companies shortly after incorporation.
-The ARD will usually fall on the anniversary of the last day of the month of company formation.
+A company’s accounting reference date signifies the end of its financial year.
+It is the date that the company’s annual accounts should be made up to.
+Companies House provides an ARD to all limited companies shortly after incorporation.
+It usually falls on the anniversary of the last day of the month of company formation.

-- If you registered a company on the 1st of March 2017, your accounting reference date will be March 31st every year from 2018.
+- If you register a company on 1 August 2023, your accounting reference date will be 31 August every year from 2024

-- Your company’s financial year will run for a 12-month period from 1st April – 31st March each year.
+- Your company’s financial year will run for a 12-month period from 1 September to 31 August each year

 You must deliver annual accounts to Companies House every year.
 The deadline is 9 months after the end of your company’s financial year.